kmatheussen/radium/issue_template.md

-If you are requesting a new feature, just delete all this text.
+If you are requesting a new feature, just delete all text below.

 If you are reporting a bug, please use the template below.

 When making a step-by-step recipe, you often include crucial steps that you wouldn't have thought of othervice.

+It's hard to know what's relevant, so just describe all steps down to the smallest detail.

 In addition, reporting a bug this way should be easier.
 It also makes the job much easier for the programmers, plus that we avoid many follow-up questions.